apollo

 Severe

-The combined use of ACTIVA INJECTION 3ML and Indomethacin can increase the risk of stomach bleeding and ulcers.
+Taking Activa Injection 3ml and ibuprofen can increase the risk of stomach bleeding and ulcers.

 How to manage the interaction:

-Co-administration of ACTIVA INJECTION 3ML and Indomethacin can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
+Co-administration of Activa Injection 3ml and Ibuprofen can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult your doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Severe